How to Use the Instant Pot Duo (For Beginners)

 - the stainless steel trivet (you won’t be using the trivet for every recipe),

-3. Familiarize Yourself with the Panel
+3. Familiarize yourself with the panel

-The panel with all the buttons can be intimidating, but you actually only need to use a few settings.
+The control panel with all the buttons can be intimidating, but you actually only need to use a few settings.

 - Pressure Level button – make sure it is set to high

-- Pressure Cook button – use the up and down arrows to set the time (you’ll need to know exactly how long to cook whatever it is you’re cooking)
+- Pressure Cook button – use the up and down arrows to set the cook time (you’ll need to know exactly how long to cook whatever it is you’re cooking)

-- Cancel button – if you need to cancel the program
+- Cancel button – if you need to cancel the program or stop the cooking process

-Just forget about all those other buttons on the panel for now.
-And, just in case you were wondering, there is no Start button.
 Once you’ve pushed the Pressure Cook button and set the time using the up and down arrows, then the Instant Pot will start by itself.

 The LED screen will show you the time you’ve set, and the time will count down once the post has come up to pressure.

-It’s important to wash the pot, trivet, and lid of the Instant Pot Duo before you start to use it.
 You can easily just wash them in the sink with a mild dish soap and a sponge, or you can run the pot and the trivet through the dishwasher.

 The lid of the Instant Pot should not be put in the dishwasher.
 It’s best to always wash the lid by hand in the sink.
 This will help preserve the seal that is installed on the underside of the lid.